GlacierProtocol/glacierprotocol.github.io/_docs/setup/verify.md

        gpg:          There is no indication that the signature belongs to the owner.
        Primary key fingerprint: E1AA EBB7 AC90 C1FE 80F0  1034 9D1B 7F53 4B43 EAB0</span>
        </pre>
-       The warning message is expected, and is not cause
+       The warning message is expected, and is not cause for alarm.
-       <a href="#" class="popovers" data-toggle="popover" data-placement="top" title=""
-       data-content="

        Technical details:
-       GPG was designed on the premise that public keys would be verified as actually belonging to their owners  -- either directly, by receiving a key face-to-face from someone known to you, or indirectly, via cryptographic signature by someone whose public key you've already verified.
-The warning message merely indicates that you have done neither of these verifications for Glacier's public key.
+       GPG was designed on the premise that public keys would be verified as actually belonging to their owners, either directly, by receiving a key face-to-face from a trusted person, or indirectly, via the cryptographic signature of someone whose public key is already verified.
+The warning message merely indicates that neither of these verifications have been done for Glacier's public key.
        This is standard practice with software distribution, even for major software packages like Ubuntu.
-       Although you do not have the opportunity to personally verify Glacier's public key came from the Glacier team, you can nonetheless have some degree of trust in the validity of the key, to the extent you trust it was generated and is hosted in a secure manner, and that someone in the community may have noticed and raised an alarm if it were surreptitiously changed by an attacker.
+       Although there is no opportunity to personally verify Glacier's public key came from the Glacier team, there can be some degree of trust in the validity of the key, to the extent that it was generated and is hosted in a secure manner, and that the community is likely to have raised an alarm if it were surreptitiously changed by an attacker.
-      ">for alarm</a>.

     3. Verify the fingerprints in the fingerprint file match the fingerprints of the downloaded Glacier files.